Back to jobs

 Technical Skills

-• Excellent verbal and written communication with the ability to explain Maximo and TOSCA technical concepts to internal and external stakeholders
+• Strong communication skills with the ability to explain technical findings to stakeholders

-• Ability to work independently and meet deadlines within complex project environments
+• Ability to work independently and meet deadlines in complex delivery environments

-• Experience working in Agile and Waterfall development environments
+• Experience working in Agile and Waterfall environments

 Qualifications

-• Bachelor’s Degree in Business, Information Systems, Computer Science, or a related field
+• Bachelor’s Degree in Business, Information Systems, Computer Science, Engineering, or a related field

-If your experience or qualifications are similar to our ideal candidate, please consider applying.
-Experience comes in many forms, skills may be transferable, but passion for your career cannot be substituted.
-At TTC, we recognize the value of diversity and the unique perspectives it brings.
-We encourage everyone to apply.
+If your experience or qualifications are similar to what we are seeking, please consider applying.
+Experience comes in many forms and skills may be transferable, but passion for your career cannot be substituted.
+At TTC, we value diversity and encourage everyone to apply.

 Create a Job Alert